James Taylor (album)

-James Taylor is the debut studio album by American singer-songwriter James Taylor.
+James Taylor is the debut studio album by the American singer-songwriter James Taylor.
 Released on December 6, 1968, it was the first recording by a non-British artist released by Apple Records, and would also be Taylor's only release on that label.
 The album was released under the title First Album on the South African market.

 Background

 The album was produced by Peter Asher, who was A&R head for The Beatles' newly formed label Apple Records.
 Taylor recorded the album from July to October 1968 at Trident Studios, at the same time as the Beatles were recording the White Album.
 Trident was the most technologically advanced studio in England at the time and was in high demand; some session time booked by The Beatles was used instead to record Taylor's album.
 Paul McCartney and Peter Asher brought in arranger Richard Hewson to add orchestrations to several of the songs and unusual "link" passages in between them; these would receive a mixed reception at best.